psas/procedure-book/13-RocketCart.markdown

 **MAKE SURE FCF IS COMPILED WITH build_for_flight.sh**

- 1. Turn on power through RNH
+ 1. Turn on power to the FC through RNH
  1. Verify startup with ping test
  1. ssh as root.
 See note on FC for password
- 1. Start FC code with `/etc/inid.d/fc start`
+ 1. Start FCF code with `startFC`
- 1. Stop FC code with `/etc/inid.d/fc stop`
+ 1. Stop FCF code with `stopFC`